Chart Color Schemes

 Coconut Grove demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Coconut Grove is notably higher than broader benchmarks.
-Among residents aged 15+, 40.7% hold university qualifications, compared to 27.3% in Northern Territory (NT) and 30.4% nationally in Australia.
-Bachelor degrees are the most common at 23.3%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 3.4%.
-Vocational credentials are also prevalent, with 28.5% of residents aged 15+ holding such qualifications – advanced diplomas at 11.1% and certificates at 17.4%.
+Coconut Grove's educational attainment exceeds broader benchmarks.
+Among residents aged 15+, 40.7% have university qualifications, compared to 27.3% in the Northern Territory (NT) and 30.4% nationally.
+Bachelor degrees are most prevalent at 23.3%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 3.4%.
+Vocational credentials are held by 28.5% of residents aged 15+, with advanced diplomas at 11.1% and certificates at 17.4%.

 Frequently Asked Questions - Education